MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/xamarin.md

 #### 4.2.1 Xamarin.Android

 > [!NOTE]
-> In case you are using the HockeyApp SDK for Android, make sure to initialize the HockeyApp SDK **AFTER** the App Center SDK.
+> In case you're using the HockeyApp SDK for Android, make sure to initialize the HockeyApp SDK **AFTER** the App Center SDK.

 Open the project's **MainActivity.cs** file and add the `Start()` call inside the `OnCreate()` method